mcmire/personal-content--writings/source/blog/posts/minesweeper-4.md

 [At this point][minesweeper-3], we are able to place mines onto the board and show those mines when the game loads.
 Now we can start to get into more of the core functionality.
-Remember that if the player clicks on a space on the board, there are three possibilities or cases:
+Remember that if the player clicks on a space on the board, there are three things that can happen:

 [minesweeper-3]: /blog/minesweeper-3